mindspore-lab/mindone/examples/videocomposer/README.md

 - `image`: the image embedding used as an image style vector.
 - `local_image`: the first frame extracted from the training video.

-However, not all conditions are included in the training process in each of tasks above.
+However, not all conditions are included in the training process in each of the tasks above.
 As defined in `configs/train_exp02_motion_transfer.yaml`,

 ```yaml
 conditions_for_train: ['text', 'local_image', 'motion']